Generating Business Ideas Made Easy With These Tips

 Don’t focus exclusively on subjects or items; think about relationships as well.
 Are you good with children, older people, or animals?
 Are you a good listener or a doer?
 Are you intuitive and can grasp ideas fast, or are you a methodical, step-by-step kind of person?

-Writing down such ideas will help you understand who you are and what your business idea could focus around.
-You can also match and combine different strengths.
-Are you good in accounting and have a passion for sports?
+Are you good at accounting and have a passion for sports?
 Maybe you could specialise in finance and investment for sports clubs.
 Architecture and cooking?
 How about designing kitchens that are perfect for amateur chefs?

 Main Newsletter - General Opt-in